 View the Youtube playlist.

-For more information on the CGI, download the printable brochure The Smarter Way to Build Win-Win Solutions in Municipal Government (PDF, 139 KB)
+For more information on the CGI, download the printable brochure The Smarter Way to Build Win-Win Solutions in Municipal Government.

 It's All About the Process (2006, 24 minutes) provides an inside look at how a controversy laden public meeting can be reframed into a productive encounter.
 Building on a municipal council’s desire to construct a new municipal building, it shows how a neutral facilitator, using interest-based techniques, can guide and focus the discussion, reducing the animosity and gain public acceptance for a decision making process.

-More video resources are available from the University of North Carolina School of Government.
-The School’s YouTube channel features three videos on the topic of collaboration and strategic partnerships, originally created for Rick Morse’s workshop for elected officials, Saving Money by Doing Business Together.
+Video resources are available from the University of North Carolina School of Government.
+The school’s YouTube channel features 3 videos on the topic of collaboration and strategic partnerships, originally created for Rick Morse’s workshop for elected officials, Saving Money by Doing Business Together.

 Want to create more collaborative processes for intermunicipal planning?
-Download the report: A Process for Resolving Intermunicipal Issues (PDF, 582 KB)
+Download the report: A Process for Resolving Intermunicipal Issues.